redpelicans/farso/README.md

 # 'trip mock' at first glance

-Let's say your system is using a CRM backoffice with an HTTP api offering an endpoint `/public/v0/people/`.
+Let's say your system is using a CRM backoffice with an HTTP API offering an endpoint `GET /public/v0/people`.

 You have to mock this endpoint.